 Not Entry Level Livestock

 Voldemort came to us loaded with worms.
 The guy we got him from said they treated him and said he would be fine.
 We got Bella and V on July 4th and by end of July, he was dead.
 When we took him to the vet the day prior, she said she had never seen a worm load as high as his was.
 We were told to prepare for him to die.
-Because of the types of worms he had when the worms died off, there was a very high chance that he would bleed out internally.
+Barber pole worms attach to the lining of the intestines so when the worms died off, there was a very high chance that he would bleed out internally.
 If that didn’t kill him, the dewormer we were forced to use, may kill him.
 He died the next day.

 What we learned about goats: